gmg2719/Documentation-and-Architecture-wiki/Webinterface.md

 ## Description
 The *5G-MAG Reference Tools Webinterface* provides an optional graphical webinterface with a control display for each 5G-MAG Reference Tools process (
 MBMS Modem, MBMS Middleware, Application).
 Its main purpose is to show information of each process.
-It shows the same information as the [GUI](https://github.com/5G-MAG/Documentation-and-Architecture/wiki/GUI), but other than that, the Webinterface is accessible via http(s).
-Thus it works well for remote monitoring any 5G-MAG Reference Tools process.
+The Webinterface is accessible via http(s).
+Thus, it works well for remote monitoring any 5G-MAG Reference Tools process.

 In case you have any **questions**, need **support** during installation/running the 5G-MAG Reference Tools or simply want to **contribute** to the project, please contact **[reference-tools@5g-mag.com](mailto:reference-tools@5g-mag.com)**.